 I will say, ‘This is My people’;

 And each one will say, ‘The LORD is my God.’”

 a.
-I will bring the one-third through the fire: After the dispersion of Israel there will come a time of devastation and purification through fiery trials.
-Two-thirds will be destroyed and the remaining third will be put into the fire but preserved.
+I will bring the one-third through the fire: After the dispersion of Israel, there will come a time of devastation and purification through fiery trials.
+Two-thirds will be destroyed and the remaining third will be put through the fire but preserved.